 Fields of just grass can provide all the nutritional components an animal needs.
 However, pastures which contain a variety of plant species, including herbs, wildflowers and clovers provide an even better diet – rich in essential vitamins and minerals drawn up from the soil below.
 They also support a diverse range of wildlife.

-Some meat in the UK is already sold as ‘Grass-Fed’.
-However, this term can be used to describe meat from animals that, as well as grazing, have also eaten cereals, manufactured feeds or by-products from food manufacturing.
+Some meat and dairy in the UK is already sold as ‘Grass-Fed’.
+However, this term can be used to describe products from animals that, as well as grazing, have also eaten cereals, manufactured feeds or by-products from food manufacturing.

 Only meat and dairy displaying the Pasture Mark comes with a guarantee the animals have been fed a completely natural diet.